 3.5 The 20-1 000 GHz range

-Attenuation by neutral atmospheric gases becomes important in this range, as discussed in Chapter 3 of the ITU Handbook on Radioastronomy and Recommendation ITU-R P.676.
+Attenuation by neutral atmospheric gases becomes important in this range, as discussed in Recommendation ITU-R P.676.
 Atmospheric water vapour attenuation begins to rise steeply above 10 GHz and becomes progressively stronger, peaking at 22.235 GHz.
 Strong lines of oxygen also attenuate emissions heavily in the vicinity of 60 GHz, 120 GHz and the water lines around 183 GHz.
 In the atmospheric windows between the absorption lines, astronomical observations become progressively more difficult as the frequency increases.
 This is because of increasing attenuation from the wings of the absorption lines, as well as increasing phase fluctuations, which make observations with high angular resolution difficult or impossible, even at high and dry sites.
 Thus, the lack of an atmosphere and extremely dry conditions make the far side of the Moon ideal for astronomical observations in this frequency range.

 The astrophysically most important lines are listed in Recommendation ITU-R RA.314.
 Nevertheless, important information has also been derived from many of those not listed as being of the greatest astrophysical significance.
 The astronomical information derived from molecular line observations revolutionized our ideas about the dynamics and chemical composition of the interstellar medium as well as star formation and stellar evolution.
 In recent years the increased sensitivity of millimetre-wavelength telescopes and low-noise receivers has allowed the observation of many molecular lines in external galaxies, as well as our own, and contributed significantly to our understanding of Galactic structure and evolution.
 Far-infrared and molecular line emissions are strongly correlated, and recent far-infrared satellite data suggest the existence of large populations of molecular line emitting galaxies.
 Detections of the 115 GHz CO line, red shifted to frequencies as low as 36 GHz, suggests that molecular lines above 30 GHz may allow radio astronomers to explore important aspects of a large fraction of the Universe.

+3.6 The 1 to 3 THz range

+Recommendation ITU-R RA.1860 describes preferred frequency bands for radio astronomical measurements in the 1-3 THz range.
+For Earth-based observatories on the ground, atmospheric attenuation significantly reduces the observed emission signal from cosmic sources and introduces thermal noise.
+For this reason, millimeter and submillimeter radio astronomy stations are located at high, dry sites such as the Atacama Desert of northern Chile.
+Even so, the level of attenuation is so high over portions of the 1-3 THz range that, with the exception of a few “windows”, many observations in this spectral region have so far only been conducted from space.
+The SZM provides a suitable environment for undertaking such observations.

 4 Conclusions